unachoza/Board-Depicting-Work-Flow/README.md

 > backlogListArray = Array.from(backlogListElement.children).map((i) => i.textContent);
 >
-> In this example, HTMLcollection is an array like object, using Array.from() converts it > to an array then makes functions like map() and forEach() accessible
+> In this example, backlogListElement.children is a HTMLcollection which is an array like object.
+Using Array.from() converts the HTMLcollection into an array then makes functions like map() and forEach() accessible